 Plan ahead: Book your perfect trip with our Borneo travel guide and destination information.
 Does Borneo require a visa?
 Check the visa requirements before you get caught up during your travel.

 Stay safe: Even the best-laid plans can head south.
 SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
 How to stay safe during Rainforest World Music Festival 2019?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Borneo?
 Make use of technology.
 There’s an app for everything.

 The best and most unique action sports and adventure events

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Rainforest World Music Festival 2019 using the map below!